 - Regular trips to develop your confidence and social skills

-- Meaningful work experience placements to boost your employability skills
+- Meaningful work experience opportunities to boost your employability skills.

 What could I do next?

 Many learners will progress on to other courses within the college for example programmes in Animal Care, Sport, Media, or Health & Social Care.
 Other progression pathways include the Supported Internship which is a work-based learning programme.